radical-cybertools/radical.analytics/docs/source/duration.rst

 - **p_agent_runtime**: the amount of time for which one or more pilots (i.e., RP Agent) were active.
 - **p_pmngr_scheduling**: the amount of time one or more pilots waited in the queue of the HPC batch system.
-- **u_agent_stage_in**: the amount of time taken to stage the input data of one or more units.
+- **u_agent_stage_in**: the amount of time taken to stage the input data of one or more tasks.
-- **u_agent_schedule**: the amount of time taken to schedule of one or more units.
+- **u_agent_schedule**: the amount of time taken to schedule of one or more tasks.
-- **u_agent_cu_pre_execute**: the amount of time taken to execute the ``pre_exec`` of one or more units.
+- **u_agent_t_pre_execute**: the amount of time taken to execute the ``pre_exec`` of one or more tasks.
-- **u_agent_cu_execute**: the amount of time taken to execute the executable of one or more units.
+- **u_agent_t_execute**: the amount of time taken to execute the executable of one or more tasks.
-- **u_agent_cu_stage_out**: the amount of time taken to stage the output data of one or more units.
+- **u_agent_t_stage_out**: the amount of time taken to stage the output data of one or more tasks.

 Arbitrary Durations
 -------------------

 RA enables the **arbitrary** definition of durations.
 What duration you need, depends on why you need a certain measure.
-For example, given an experiment to charaterize the performance of one of RP executors, it might be useful to measure the amount of time spent by each compute unit in the Executor component.
+For example, given an experiment to charaterize the performance of one of RP executors, it might be useful to measure the amount of time spent by each compute task in the Executor component.
 Correctly defining that duration requires a detailed understanding of both `RP architecture <https://github.com/radical-cybertools/radical.pilot/wiki/Architecture>`_ and `event model <https://github.com/radical-cybertools/radical.pilot/blob/devel/docs/source/events.md>`_.
 Once we acquired that understanding, we can define our duration as:

 .. code-block:: python

-    u_executor = [{ru.EVENT: 'state', ru.STATE: rps.AGENT_EXECUTING},
+    t_executor = [{ru.EVENT: 'state', ru.STATE: rps.AGENT_EXECUTING},
                   {ru.EVENT: 'exec_stop', ru.STATE: None}]

-We have to recognize that ``u_executor`` contains the time spent executing the compute unit's executable.
-If our goal is to isolate the time spent by each unit in the executor module, then we will have to:
+We have to recognize that ``u_executor`` contains the time spent executing the compute task's executable.
+If our goal is to isolate the time spent by each task in the executor module, then we will have to:

 .. code-block:: python

-    u_executor_lifetime = u_executor - u_agent_cu_execute
+    t_executor_lifetime = t_executor - t_agent_t_execute

-At this point, we can calculate ``u_executor_lifetime`` for each unit and, say, plot the boxplot of the time spent by the compute units in the executor.
+At this point, we can calculate ``u_executor_lifetime`` for each task and, say, plot the boxplot of the time spent by the compute tasks in the executor.

 Analyses Based on Durations
 ---------------------------